Getting Started

 Try re-authenticating:

-- Remove the App from your AI client configuration
+- Remove the MCP server from your AI client configuration

 - Add it back